-How Liverpool under Klopp have fared in five knockouts against Spanish clubs
+How Klopp’s Liverpool have fared in 6 knockouts against Spanish clubs

 We take a look back at their previous European knockout clashes with Spanish sides under the guidance of Klopp…

 Real Madrid (UCL QF, 2020-21)